18F/unit-testing-node/_pages/components/github-client.md

 A few things to note here:

-- We assign `port: client.port`.
+- We assign `port: baseurl.port`.
 When `port:` is undefined, the request uses the default port for HTTP (80) or HTTPS(443).
 In our tests, we will launch a local HTTP server with a dynamically-assigned port.
-We'll assign this port value as a property of the `GitHubClient` instance under test.
+We'll assign this server's URL, including its port value, to the `githubApiBaseUrl` property of the `Config` object used to create the `GitHubClient` instance under test.
 In `getHttpOptions`, that dynamic port value will then propagate to this options object.
 - We [specify the GitHub API version in the `Accept` header](https://developer.github.com/v3/#current-version)
 - Unlike with the Slack API, we [pass the GitHub API token in the